johnwhargs/JohnHargreaves_T1A2/README.md

 font-family: 'Space Grotesk', sans-serif;
 ```

-Below is a some code snippet of css font styles.
+Below is some code snippets of css font styles.

 ```
     :root{